zendframework/zend-expressive-tooling/README.md

 - `vendor/bin/expressive-migrate-original-messages`: Ensure your application
   does not use the Stratigility-specific PSR-7 message decorators.

-- `vendor/bin/expressive-module`: Create source tree for the expressive module, de/register module in application configuration, and enable/disable autoloading of module via composer.
+- `vendor/bin/expressive-module`: Create the source tree for an Expressive module, de/register the module in application configuration, and enable/disable autoloading of the module via composer.

-- `vendor/bin/expressive-pipeline-from-config`: Update a pre-1.1 Expressive
+- `vendor/bin/expressive-pipeline-from-config`: Update a pre-2.0 Expressive
   application to use programmatic pipelines instead.

 - `vendor/bin/expressive-scan-for-error-middleware`: Scan for Stratigility